doc4d/4d-web-studio/docs/design-webforms/events/events.md

 title: Events and interactions
 ---

 Events are usually used as a means of triggering certain behaviors.
-They are used in conjunction with different actions to create interaction in an application.
+They are used in conjunction with different actions to create interactions in an application.

 For example, if the user clicks a button on a webpage, you can choose how to react by calling a function or opening another webpage.
 Events can also be triggered [when a datasource is updated](datasource-events.md).